 What do I mean by zones?
-I forget where I first heard of turning your space into zones, but I was reminded of them by Erin from Cotton Stem.
+I forget where I first heard of turning your space into zones, but I was reminded of the idea by Erin from Cotton Stem.
 The idea of creating zones means using your space intentionally to provide a change of scenery, spark creativity, or just a place to go that has a purpose.
 For example, that random corner in your kitchen that’s kind of dead space – let’s turn it into something useful!

 made a little book corner in her kids’ bedroom.
 I thought, “Wow, I can do that!”.
 And I did.
 I went around my house and grabbed my son’s Anywhere Chair, a cozy blanket my kids love, an extra end table we randomly had, the basket of books which was not getting read in our playroom, and voila!
 We had our own reading corner in the upstairs loft.
 We named it the Book Nook, and it is now where my big kids do their independent reading each day.
 They LOVE it, and they are actually reading the forgotten books that were formerly in the playroom.

-Bonus School Space
+Bonus School Space Zone

-TV and Video Games
+TV and Video Game Zone

 I positioned the TV and Nugget couch to the next area in the loft to create a “lounging zone”.
 The TV cabinet also stores our LEGOs, so these are out of the kid’s bedrooms.
 This little TV zone get a lot of use on the weekends when my kids watch more shows and enjoy playing the Wii.
 It’s a small area.
 It’s literally just the Nugget and the TV, but the special thing about creating zones is you don’t have to have a lot of space to make something special.

 Gross Motor Zone